abirh2/ramadan-companion/docs/features.md

 ## 16. Accessibility Features

 ### Overview
-The Ramadan Companion app is built with comprehensive accessibility features to ensure all users, including those using assistive technologies, can fully access and use the application.
+The Deen Companion app is built with comprehensive accessibility features to ensure all users, including those using assistive technologies, can fully access and use the application.

 ### WCAG 2.1 AA Compliance
 The app follows Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards for: